-- What is an economic contribution analysis? - A current-state snapshot of the overall market without making assumptions about future changes in the underlying economy. - Measures the economy-wide effects of the current level of activity of a business or industry, or, for this study, activity generated from recreational assets - What contributions were considered? - Employment: Number of full- and part-time jobs associated with affected industries - Labor income: Dollar total of employee and proprietor compensation excluding distribution of profits - Value-added: Regional income, also called gross regional product - Taxes: Total expected tax revenues across levels of government
+- What is an economic contribution analysis? - A current-state snapshot of the overall market without making assumptions about future changes in the underlying economy or operations of the river hydros. - Measures the economy-wide effects of the current level of activity of a business or industry, or, for this study, activity generated from recreational assets - What contributions were considered? - Employment: Number of full- and part-time jobs associated with affected industries - Labor income: Dollar total of employee and proprietor compensation excluding distribution of profits - Value-added: Regional and statewide income, also called gross regional/state product - Taxes: Total expected tax revenues across levels of government